petroslamb/taxi-rides/reports/REPORT.md

 #### Trip distances

-The feature was created introduced to the datacet and explored with the same methods (boxplot, histogram) as the rest.
+The feature was created introduced to the dataset and explored with the same methods (boxplot, histogram) as the rest.

 #### Other considerations